jo67893WHU/jo-mengling/content/post/brave-smart-decision/index.md

 ---

-title: realized to make brave and smart decision
+title: A introvert's moment of awakening
 subtitle:

 # Summary for listings and search engines
-summary: A introvert's moment of awakening, I tried to be brave and make smart decision.
-The lunch talking is valuable, full of Prof.Qu's wisdom, encouraging and healing.
+summary: I tried to be brave and make smart decision. signing in a lunch talking, and it is valuable, full of Prof.Qu's wisdom, encouraging and healing, much more than expected.

 # Link this post with a project
 projects: []